-If you haven’t already explored the Current Students page of the USQ website, I strongly encourage you to spend some time here and look through the resources that are available to you.
+If you haven’t already explored the Current Students website, I strongly encourage you to spend some time here and look through the resources that are available to you.
 Whether you’re looking for assignment templates, enrolment information, learning tools or support for your health and wellbeing, the Current Students site is the best place to start.

 Many students go through their studies without knowing about all of the support and tools that are available to them because they don’t make use of this website.
-From here, you can also access The Library and The Learning Centre websites, which have a number of tutorials and online trainings available to help you with your study skills and using technology.
+From here, you can also access The Library website, which have a number of tutorials and online trainings available to help you with your study skills and using technology.

 Learning shortcuts and tricks to improve efficiency, understanding how to protect your work and knowing where to access support and USQ services are some of the most simple, yet most important, tech skills you can develop as a uni student.
 From here, you can start to explore other study technologies, such as useful apps that can enhance your learning.